Page Content Portlet

 Gwinnett County Board of Commissioners Chairwoman Nicole Hendrickson presented her proposed budget on November 16 to guide County government spending for the 2022 fiscal year.

-Commissioners accepted public comments during a public hearing held Monday, December 6 and will continue to accept online comments through December 31 before adopting a final balanced budget on Tuesday, January 4, 2022.
+Commissioners accepted public comments at a public hearing held December 6 and online through December 31.
+They will adopt a final budget Tuesday, January 4, 2022.

 Quick links for the proposed 2022 budget

 Chairwoman Hendrickson said the proposed budget does not contemplate a millage rate increase.